differentpla-net/differentpla-net.github.io/_posts/2022/2022-11-22-replacing-rabbitmq-with-nginx.md

 ## Original Implementation

-The original implementation of this used an AWS Elastic Load Balancer (ELB), in front of a few instances of the inbound HTTP service, written in node.js.
+The original implementation of this used a node.js application behind an AWS Elastic Load Balancer (ELB).
 In order to route to the correct agent server, the HTTP request would be serialized and published to a RabbitMQ exchange, with the agent ID as the routing key.

 Each agent server would subscribe to the RabbitMQ queues corresponding to the agents running on that server.
 In this way, the request would make its way to the correct agent, where it could be correctly handled by the customer's code.

 When the customer's code needed to send the response back to the client (browser, mobile app, whatever), it would send it back to the originating inbound HTTP service (the response queue would be in one of the RabbitMQ message headers).

 This is essentially straight out of
 [one of the RabbitMQ tutorials](https://www.rabbitmq.com/tutorials/tutorial-six-python.html), and it's a fairly common